Is Your Commute a Pain in the Neck

 by Feb 7, 2023

-At some point most of us have experienced upper back and neck pain while driving.
+Is your commute a pain in the neck?
+Is At some point most of us have experienced upper back and neck pain while driving.
 Perhaps you turned your head to the side to shoulder check and felt a sharp shooting pain, or just a “crick” in your neck.

 This is a problem.